Michigan Probate Laws

 |Who Supervises and Decides Probate Cases?||Michigan Probate Courts|

 |Estate Taxes||Michigan does not have a separate estate tax.
 The law changed as of January 1, 2005.|

 Probate forms from the Michigan Courts website

 Michigan probate laws can be tricky.
-Please consider contacting a local Michigan probate or estate administration attorney who can help you better understand the current Michigan laws.
+If you're trying to make sure that your hard-earned estate is distributed according to your wishes, it's important to speak with a professional.
+Consider contacting a local Michigan probate or estate administration attorney who can help you better understand the current Michigan laws.

 Contact a qualified attorney.